-9.52.
-If a party or a witness requires adjustments to attend court, the Queen's Bench Masters listing office for hearings in front of a Master (qbmasterslisting@justice.gov.uk) or Queen's Bench Judges listing office for hearings in front of a Judge (QBJudgesListingOffice@Justice.gov.uk) should be contacted in advance so that any reasonable adjustments can be put into place.
+9.51.
+If a party or a witness requires adjustments to attend court, the Queen's Bench Masters listing office for hearings in front of a Master (qbmasterslisting@justice.gov.uk) or

+Queen's Bench Judges listing office for hearings in front of a Judge (QBJudgesListingOffice@Justice.gov.uk) should be contacted in advance so that any reasonable adjustments can be put into place.
 Sufficient information should be given so that a decision can be made as to what steps are reasonably required.
 That will usually involve information as to the nature of the disability/vulnerability and what steps are being sought.
+For physical access issues, please email rcj.doj@justice.gov.uk for advice and assistance.